NVIDIA/nvvl/README.md

 auto loader = NVVL::VideoLoader{device_id};
 ```

-You can then tell is which sequences to read via `read_sequence`:
+You can then tell it which sequences to read via `read_sequence`:

 ```C++
 loader.read_sequence(filename, frame_num, sequence_length);